ulikoehler/YakDB/YakServer/doc/inverted-index.md

     <level>\x1E<token>

-The key format is optimized to improve cache hits and reduce overhead for prefix searches when the level is known.
+The key format is optimized to improve cache hits and reducte overhead for prefix searches when the level is known.

 ### Value

 The value is the list of related entities, joined by "\x00".
 The joined string shall not have a trailing "\x00" at the end.

+Additionally, any entity ID MAY have a part identifier (separated from the actual entity ID by "\x1E") denoting the part of the document .
+In case that identifier is empty, no "\x1E" separator SHALL be appended.